Carnival Cruise Line: Accidents and incidents

 On May 3, 2018, a pipe burst in the Carnival Dreams fire suppression system, flooding 50 staterooms.

 In November 2018, the Carnival Sunshine experienced a technical issue which caused the ship to list for approximately one minute.

 On December 29, 2018, lifeboat number 28 broke loose from the Carnival Dream for unknown reasons and was damaged.
 Carnival decided to abandon the lifeboat at sea and purchase a new replacement.
 No one was on board the lifeboat at the time and no injuries were reported.

 In the evening on September 20, 2019, while passing through Panama Canal, the former Carnival Fantasy collided with the lock's wall and sustained damage to the aft superstructure.
 No injuries were reported.
 The collision occurred while the lock's water levels were being lowered.
-The vessel was not under its own power but assisted/tugged by the Panama Canal's locomotives.
+The vessel was not under her own power but assisted/tugged by the Panama Canal's locomotives.
 The accident occurred during the 10-day Panama Canal cruise.

 On October 9, 2019, a 23-year-old passenger fell off a railing where he was sitting onto a lower deck while the Carnival Valor was sailing near Louisiana.
 He was flown to a New Orleans hospital by helicopter and said to be in critical condition.

 On December 20, 2019, the Carnival Glory and Carnival Legend collided while in the port of Cozumel, Mexico; The Carnival Glorys stern superstructure was damaged and one person received minor injuries.

 On February 16, 2022, a 32-year-old woman leapt from the tenth deck of Carnival Valor after being detained by ship security.
 The search was suspended by the United States Coast Guard after 14 hours.

-On May 26, 2022, the Carnival Freedom suffered a fire within its funnel.
+On May 26, 2022, the Carnival Freedom suffered a fire within her funnel.
 The vessel was docked in Grand Turk during the incident.
 The fire was extinguished with no injuries reported.

-On June 28, 2022, the Carnival Magic had a brawl around 5:30 am, arrived at Pier 90 on Manhattan and was greeted by NYPD.
+On June 28, 2022, a large fight aboard the Carnival Magic around 5:30 am prompted NYPD response upon arrival into New York City.

 In June 2022, the New York Department of Financial Services announced a US$5 million fine for Carnival due to cybersecurity violations.
-The department stated that the violations were “significant” and that from 2019 to 2021 Carnival had four security breaches that exposed considerable amounts of consumer data.
+The department stated that the violations were "significant" and that from 2019 to 2021 Carnival had four security breaches that exposed considerable amounts of consumer data.
 The department went on to state that Carnival failed to meet security regulation by not using two factor authentication and additionally did not report one of their data breaches.